tapika/bestlibs/README.md

 ## Building

 [Cake build system](https://cakebuild.net/) - build engine written in C#, dealing with software building, integration and releasing.
 Open source code with multiple extensions for Cake.
+Recommended way to use it - is via [nuget package](https://blog.infernored.com/cake-frosting-even-better-c-devops/) (intellisense and debugging is supported out of box).

 ## Testing

 *Libraries dealing with testing*

   1. [xunit, C#](https://xunit.net) [MIT] - Targetting for C# unit testing.
-Unlike built-in Visual studio platform support `[Theory]` kind of attribute, which allows to specify custom input arguments to each test.
+Unlike built-in Visual studio platform support `[Theory]` kind of attribute, which

+    allows to specify custom input arguments to each test.
 Test host application is executed in same process, unlike Visual studio platform.